emilioidk/emilioidk.github.io/cv.md

     <p><strong>Position:</strong> Intern.<br>
 <strong>Company:</strong> Itecnis S.R.L., Rosario, Santa Fe, Arngetina. <a href="http://www.itecnis.com/" class="hidePrint">Website.</a><br>
 <strong>Dates:</strong> July 2013 – September 2013 (3 months)<br>
 <strong>Description:</strong> During my internship I was in charge of small projects prepared to encourage me to get into the company’s world.
-While developed some small part of my time, most of it was destined to R&amp;D, infrastructure and network maintainence.
+While developed some small part of my time, most of it was destined to R&amp;D, infrastructure and network maintenance.
 Throughout my internship I learnt how to use everyday tools for a working environment of this kind (e.g. Linux shell, networking diagnose tools, etc.).</p>
   </li>
 </ul>
 <h3>Portfolio</h3>